Challenge Decisions

 What platforms does the Appeals Centre cover?

-We currently accept disputes about content on Facebook, Instagram, TikTok, Pinterest, Threads and YouTube.
+We currently accept disputes about content on Facebook, Instagram, TikTok, Pinterest, Threads, YouTube and Google Maps.
 We intend to expand to other social media platforms over time.

 What rules does the Appeals Centre apply when deciding a dispute?